stffrdhrn/stffrdhrn.github.io/_drafts/gcc_passes.md

 categories: [ software, embedded, openrisc ]
 ---

-*What I Learned from doing the OpenRISC GCC port, a deep dive into passes*
+*What I learned from doing the OpenRISC GCC port, a deep dive into passes*

 When starting the OpenRISC gcc port I had a good idea of how the compiler worked and what would be involved in the port.
 Those main things being
   1. define a new [machine description](https://gcc.gnu.org/onlinedocs/gccint/#toc-Machine-Descriptions) file in gcc's RTL
   2. define a bunch of description [macros and helper functions](https://gcc.gnu.org/onlinedocs/gccint/#toc-Target-Description-Macros-and-Functions) in a =.c= and =.h= file.

-Also I realized early on the trouble shooting issues would be to figure our what happens during certain compiler passes.
+I realized early on that trouble shooting issues would be to figure our what happens during certain compiler passes.
 I found it difficult to understand what all of the compile passes were.
-There are so many.
-This should help explain.
+There are so many, but after some time I found there are a few key passes to be concerned about; lets jump in.

 ## Quick Tips